Sustainability criteria for solid biomass under the SDE+/SDE++-scheme | RVO.nl

 2 The approval for Bonsucro for SDE requires certification against the document 'SCH-Bonsucro-additional-requirements-bagasse-Netherlands'.
 Besides that, it is currently impossible to grant recognition to CBIs that do certification work for Bonsucro, because up until now, the Bonsucro certification scheme does not facilitate its CBIs to receive accreditation by an independent third institute that provides the same protection level as provided by national accreditation (see article 3 of Decree).

-3 The approval relates to the 'FSC 100%' and 'FSC Controlled Wood' claims.
-The 'FSC Mix' claim and 'FSC Credit' claim cannot be used on the conformity year statement for sustainable forest management
+4 The approval relates to the 'FSC 100%' and 'FSC Controlled Wood' claims.
+The 'FSC Mix' claim and 'FSC Credit' claim cannot be used on the conformity year statement for sustainable forest management.

-4 The current list of FSC V5 countries can be downloaded here.
+6 Download the current list of FSC V5 countries.
 This geographical restriction only applies to FSC 100%.
 FSC COC and 'FSC Controlled Wood' are applicable worldwide.
 Be aware that the scope of the scheme in a FSC V5 country can be applicable to plantations, natural forests or both.
 This scope can be found on the above-mentioned FSC V5 list.

 Certification schemes pending approval